 In a sense, though, the exhibitions complement each other.
 The first showed Fuller as an achiever, within a community of artists, starting at a tavern in Greenwich Village.
 One could see him as an artist and designer, his geodesic dome incorporated into Noguchi's elegant concert arena.
 At the Whitney, he does turn up in 1948 among the artists at Black Mountain College, where Robert Rauschenberg studied.
 He cavorts on stage with Elaine de Kooning and Merce Cunningham.
 It would be hard to say who looks most uncomfortable beside the other.

-Both exhibitions show Fuller as a bundle of contradictions and as something of a street-corner prophet.
+Both exhibitions show Fuller as a bundle of contradictions and as something of a street-corner prophet, one who might appeal to such younger visionaries as Hariri & Hariri today.
 However, the Whitney makes it easier to pin down the contradictions and the prophecy.
 His idealism, his connections between art and design, and early interest in mass-produced structures have obvious parallels with European Modernism—from the Russian revolution to the Bauhaus.
 The housing shares its setting and stilts with Le Corbusier's garden city, with the jellyfish swimming over from the Viennese school.
 In crossing the Atlantic, though, the map of the world has shifted.
 The architect of utopia has become the entrepreneur of the fantastic.